JasperFx/wolverine/docs/guide/messaging/transports/rabbitmq/index.md

     {
         // Listen for messages coming into the pongs queue opts
-            .ListenToRabbitQueue("pongs")

-            // This won't be necessary by the time Wolverine goes 2.0
-            // but for now, I've got to help Wolverine out a little bit .UseForReplies();
+            .ListenToRabbitQueue("pongs");

         // Publish messages to the pings queue opts.PublishMessage<PingMessage>().ToRabbitExchange("pings");

-        // Configure Rabbit MQ connection properties programmatically
+        // Configure Rabbit MQ connection to the connection string
-        // against a ConnectionFactory
-        opts.UseRabbitMq(rabbit =>
-            {
+        // named "rabbit" from IConfiguration.
+This is *a* way to use
-                // Using a local installation of Rabbit MQ
+        // Wolverine + Rabbit MQ using Aspire opts.UseRabbitMqUsingNamedConnection("rabbit")
-                // via a running Docker image
-                rabbit.HostName = "localhost";
-            })
             // Directs Wolverine to build any declared queues, exchanges, or
             // bindings with the Rabbit MQ broker as part of bootstrapping time .AutoProvision();